14 Nights/15 Days

 Day 14 - Rafting Along the Zanskar River

 This itinerary is indicative and its price approximate.
 We tailor each to our guests' interests and send a final price.

-The final amount includes all accommodation at The Indus River Camp, accommodation elsewhere, breakfast and dinners at The Indus River Kitchen and at all other locations, SUV transport to and from each destination with a trusted driver as well as necessary permits for each guest, rafting tickets from Scorpochey to Sangam, cost of the trek and the pottery lessons.
+The final amount includes all accommodation at The Indus River Camp and elsewhere, breakfast and dinners every day, as well as lunch on the first and eleventh day, SUV transport to and from each destination with a trusted driver, as well as necessary permits for each guest, rafting tickets from Scorpochey to Sangam, cost of the trek and the pottery lessons.

 Guides are available on individual days, at an extra daily cost.
-Any activity on the two buffer days will also be an extra cost.
+Any extra activity or taxi journeys will be charged separately.

 If you would like a price cost breakdown or a stripped-down version of this itinerary, please email us at firstname.lastname@example.org.

 Day 1 - Acclimatisation